This is the second in a two-part series about the 1953 fire and the “New Lagoon” that rose from the ashes.

 - New warehouse to replace older storage buildings

 After a half million dollars in improvements and a temporary re-branding as New Lagoon, it was definitely a very different place compared to the previous season.
-But it wasn’t really the rides and attractions that were different – only the Octopus and Rock-O-Plane added any variety to the list of available activities.
+But it wasn’t really the rides and attractions that were different – only the Octopus and Rock-O-Plane were completely new to the park.

 What really transformed the Lagoon experience was the architecture.
 It was a manifestation of the Modernist movement that had been growing in Europe since World War I and picked up steam in the United States in the 1930s and ’40s.